How to Recover From A Bad Edibles Experience

 Working out may not seem ideal if you've taken too many edibles, but it can be a great option when your high begins to wear off.
 Working out can increase energy levels and help you clear your mind, so it can be helpful if you're feeling overwhelmed from consuming too many edibles.

-You don’t have to do a form of extreme movement in order to get the benefits of working out, either.
+You don't have to do a form of extreme movement to get the benefits of working out, either.
 Things like yoga and walking can be a great way to help your body regulate itself and restore balance.

-Because you’ll most likely not be at the top of your workout game, it’s best to stay away from heavy weights and complicated workout equipment.
-Consider reserving these exercise options for when you’re sober.
+Because you'll most likely not be at the top of your workout game, it's best to stay away from heavy weights and complicated workout equipment.
+Consider reserving these exercise options when you're sober.

-1. Have A Nap
+Have A Nap

 napping after edibles